CLOSE SEARCH

 • Piggyback Rights - allowing minority shareholders to participate in a sale initiated by other minority shareholders, even if the controlling shareholder is not selling.

-• Good Faith Negotiations - requiring the controlling shareholder to negotiate in good faith with potential buyers to maximize value for all shareholders in a drag along scenario.
+• Good Faith Negotiations - requiring the controlling shareholder to negotiate in good faith with potential buyers to maximise value for all shareholders in a drag along scenario.

 • Notice Periods - the amount of time shareholders have to exercise their tag along rights or respond to a drag along notice.